Neurofibromatosis Type 2

 |Copyright © Nucleus Medical Media, Inc.|

-NF is caused by a change in a specific gene.
+NF2 is caused by a faulty gene.
 The gene normally makes proteins that help control growth in the nerves.
-Since the gene is defective, these proteins are not able to control growth, and tumors develop.
+A faulty gene is not able to make these proteins and tumors develop.

 - Hearing loss